Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 - Data Retention (Days): `15`
 - Remove immediately upon success export: `true`

 MWM reserves a small amount of storage space for internal use and stops collecting data for export when the available space is less than the reserved.
-It also stops accepting uploads when used space is above the watermark.
+It also stops accepting uploads when the used space is above the watermark.

-Any uploaded data is retained for `15` days unless used space is above the watermark.
+Any uploaded data is retained for `15` days unless the used space is above the watermark.
 The oldest payloads are removed first.

 #### Notification Service